ciabo/indico-user-docs/docs/conferences/editing.md

 ### As a submitter
-##### If paper peer review has been activated
+##### If Paper Peer Reviewing has been activated

-Once the paper is accepted, from the display view, as a submitter, click on the _paper peer reviewing_ section and click on _submit for editing_:
+Once the paper is accepted, from the display view, as a submitter, click on the _Paper Peer Reviewing_ sectionof the page and click on _Submit for editing_:

 ![](../assets/editing/editing_submit_paper.png)

-Upload the file you want to submit and then click on _submit_.
+Upload the file you want to submit and then click on _Submit_.

 ![](../assets/editing/editing_submit_paper_2.png)

 If the editor asks for a correction you will be able to submit a new file via the _editing_ section.
-Select the new file and then click on _submit new revision_
+Select the new file and then click on _Submit new revision_

 ![](../assets/editing/editing_submit_revision.png)

 If you want to upload slides and/or poster(s) for editing in addition, follow the process in the next section.

-##### If paper peer review has not been activated
+##### If Paper Peer Review has not been activated

-From the event display view, as a submitter, click on _my contributions_ under _My conference_.
+From the event display view, as a submitter, click on _My Contributions_ under _My Conference_.
 See the list of your contributions and click on the contribution for which you want to upload material.

 Under the _Editing_ section click on the drop-down menu and select the material you want to upload.

 ![](../assets/editing/editing_material_submit.png)

-Upload the files and then click the _submit_ button.
+Upload the files and then click the _Submit_ button.

 ### As an editor